 “There’s autobiographical performance, and then there’s autobiographical performance by Ruth Mitchell, who weaves personal narratives about family, hopes and dreams with such skill that you’ll want to sit and listen to her stories all night.”
 (Belinda Dillon)

 The Secret Listener

-The Secret Listener follows two intertwining strands, the story of Olive Myler who lived in rural North Devon and played the violin and the autobiographical story of a violin my father was given in the 1950’s.
+Supported using public funding by the National Lottery through Arts Council England, The Secret Listener followed two intertwining strands, the story of Olive Myler, who lived in rural North Devon and played the violin and the autobiographical story of a violin my father was given in the 1950’s.
 The performance is my search into the stories of both my father’s violin and Olive Myler and takes us on a journey from Vienna to the south west of England.

 Just before the war a solitary woman lived in a rural hamlet in North Devon, she never went out and had her groceries delivered.
 People say she had been a violinist in the Vienna Philharmonic orchestra and also worked for MI6 in some capacity.
 The Secret Listener performance is based on multiple source materials including the story of Olive Myler in the 2005 book Jews in North Devon during the Second World War by Helen Fry.
 To research Olive’s story I followed a trail through many books, museums, archives and online resources, these sources included

 Adams, AJ Knowle in the Wars, Braunton Museum: N. Devon